jason6q/tvm-perception-encoders/README.md

 ```
 python download_weights.py --all
 ```

+### Compiling CPP Code
+This code is going to act as our front end to interface with the compiled model.
+We're doing this in CPP because typically edge-compute devices run on native code and the utility of TVM shines in these type of domains.

 ## Conversion to TVM
 We'll convert the model via the usage of Relax, Tensor Expression, and TIR in TVM.